View courses in

 MET ML 700: Culinary Arts Laboratory

-The Laboratory in the Culinary Arts for Spring 2012, is an 8 credit course that meets Mondays through Thursdays, 10:30 until 6 pm, depending on evaluating your work and cleanup time.
+The Laboratory in the Culinary Arts for Spring 2014, is an 8 credit course that meets Mondays through Thursdays, 10:30 until 6 pm, depending on evaluating your work and cleanup time.
 Morning class is usually a lecture, a food demonstration or a field trip.
 The afternoon session, which begins at 1 pm, sharp, is hands-on cooking.
 You will learn the cooking skills and techniques of France, the Americas, and Italy, as well as other ethnic techniques of food preparation.
-Tuition is $6,080 plus a $4,000 lab fee.
+Tuition is $6,240 plus a $4,000 lab fee.
+The program is taught entirely by working chefs and industry professionals from Boston and beyond-- serving as an ideal entree to hundreds of food-related careers, from culinary writing to restaurant management to working as a chef.
+Our skilled team of core instructors comprises esteemed local restaurant owners, chefs, and consultants, while our visiting instructors include renowned chefs and restaurateurs from around the nation.

-The following persons have been the instructors for fall 2011 and most of them will be teaching in winter/spring 2012.
-The core instructors, are comprised of those who teach more than 5 meeting times during the semester are: John Vyhnanek, author, past owner of Harvard Street Grill, past executive chef at the Ritz Carlton Hotel, Boston, restaurant consultant; Jean Jacques Paimblanc, past executive chef Legal Sea Foods, Pavilion, Howard Johnsons, Panera Bread, Signature Breads; Janine Sciarappa, pastry chef; Jamie Bissonnette, chef/co-owner Toro, Coppa, past executive chef Eastern Standard; Chris Douglass, owner/chef Ashmont Grill, Tavolo, past owner Icarus; Jeremy Sewall, executive chef/co-owner Eastern Standard, Island Creek Oyster Bar and Grill, Lineage; Michael Leviton, executive chef/owner Lumiere, Area Four.
-The following instructors will have taught this semester either one or more times: Deborah Hansen, Taberna de Hara; Ihsan Gurdal, Formaggio Kitchen; Warren Belasco, on meat; Sam Huang, Super Fusion; Ellen Messer, on sugar; Sandy Block; Master of Wine; Jim Dodge, world famous baker; Nina Simonds, Chinese culture and Cuisine; Walter Willett, nutritionist; Max Harvey, Jasper White's Summer Shack; Bess Emanuel, food consultant; Fabrizia Lanza, consultant and owner Anna Tasca Lanza Culinary School, Sicily; Nina Gallant, food photographer; Jeff Fournier, executive chef 51 Lincoln; Bill Nesto, Master of Wine; Judith Jones, food editor and cookbook author; Irene Costello and Joan Mac Isaac, food product producers; Raymond Ost, chef/owner Sandrine's Restaurant; Joseph Polak, Rabbi and expert on Kosher foods, Boston University Hillel; Patrick Dubsky, owner Winestone and former sommelier; Charles Grandon, former executive chef, Boston Harbor Hotel, Boston University catering, Pillar House, presently executive chef Winchester Country Club; Claudia Roden, world expert on foods of the Mediterranean countries; Jean --Claude Szurdak on French pastries; Sheryl Julian, food editor of the Boston Globe; Joseph Carlin, food historian; Priscilla Martel, baker; Mary Ann Esposito, expert on foods of Italy, Leo Romero, expert on culture and cuisine of Mexico, owner/chef Casa Romero; Jackson Cannon, mixologist and sommelier; Ana Sortun, executive chef/owner Oleana Restaurant and expert on food of Turkey; Garrett Harker, owner Eastern Standard and Island Creek Oyster Bar and Grill; Sam Mendlinger, on agriculture in Africa and sustainability.
-Unfortunately Jacques Pepin could not make it teaching this semester because of illness but he has not missed a semester teaching in over 21 years.
+Some of our faculty for Spring 2014 are: Jacques Pepin, John Vyhnanek, author, past owner of Harvard Street Grill, past executive chef at the Ritz Carlton Hotel, Boston, restaurant consultant; Jean Jacques Paimblanc, past executive chef Legal Sea Foods, Pavilion, Howard Johnsons, Panera Bread, Signature Breads; Janine Sciarappa, pastry chef; Chris Douglass, owner/chef Ashmont Grill, Tavolo, past owner Icarus; Jeremy Sewall, executive chef/co-owner Eastern Standard, Island Creek Oyster Bar and Grill, Lineage; Michael Leviton, executive chef/owner Lumiere, Area Four, Jeff Fournier, 51 Lincoln, Barry Maiden, Hungry Mother.
+The following instructors will have taught this semester either one or more times: Deborah Hansen, Taberna de Hara; Ihsan Gurdal, Formaggio Kitchen; Sam Huang, Super Fusion; Sandy Block; Master of Wine; Jim Dodge, world famous baker; Max Harvey, Jasper White's Summer Shack; Bess Emanuel, food consultant; Fabrizia Lanza, consultant and owner Anna Tasca Lanza Culinary School, Sicily; Nina Gallant, food photographer; Bill Nesto, Master of Wine; Irene Costello and Joan Mac Isaac, food product producers; Raymond Ost, chef/owner Sandrine's Restaurant; Joseph Polak, Rabbi and expert on Kosher foods, Boston University Hillel; Patrick Dubsky, owner Winestone and former sommelier; Jean --Claude Szurdak on French pastries; Sheryl Julian, food editor of the Boston Globe; Joseph Carlin, food historian; Priscilla Martel, baker; Mary Ann Esposito, expert on foods of Italy, Leo Romero, expert on culture and cuisine of Mexico, owner/chef Casa Romero; Jackson Cannon, mixologist and sommelier; Garrett Harker, owner Eastern Standard and Island Creek Oyster Bar and Grill; and many others.

 This course is designed to introduce students to current and foundational issues in food studies and gastronomy.
 Through this focus on central topics, students will engage directly in the interdisciplinary method that is central to food studies.
 Each week will introduce a unique view of the holistic approach that is central to a liberal arts approach to studying food and a new research technique will be presented and put into practice through the readings and course exercises.
 This course will give Gastronomy students a better understanding of the field as a whole.
 While providing an overview and methodological toolbox, it will act as a springboard in to areas of specialization of the course.
 4 cr.